-Without loss of generality, the exponent $\lambda $ is a halo geometry parameter that represents the effect of halo surface area on the merging frequency $f_{h} \left(m_{h} ,a\right)$.
-For two halos of very different sizes (merging between a large halo and a single merger), it is estimated that $\lambda ={2/3} $ with $m_{h} \propto r_{h}^{3} \propto A_{h}^{{3/2} } $, where $A_{h} $ is the halo surface area.
-For small halos, merging is more likely between two halos of comparable sizes where $\lambda $ can deviate from 2/3 and approach 1.
-Halos may be treated as fractal objects with a fractal surface dimension $D_{h} $.
-In principle, $\lambda ={D_{h} /3} $ can be related to the fractal dimension $D_{h} $ that characterizes the degree of roughness of the halo surface.
-The fractal dimension $D_{h} $ of the halo surface normally varies between 2 for a perfectly smooth sphere surface to 3 for an extremely porous sphere with surface area proportional to its volume.
-Small halos tend to be more porous with a greater $D_{h} $ and geometry parameter $\lambda $.
+Without loss of generality, the exponent $\lambda $ is a halo geometry parameter that represents the effect of the halo surface area on the merging frequency $f_{h} \left(m_{h},a\right)$.
+For two haloes of very different sizes (merging between a large halo and a single merger), it is estimated that $\lambda ={2/3} $ with $m_{h} \propto r_{h}^{3} \propto A_{h}^{{3/2} } $, where $A_{h} $ is the surface area of the halo.
+For small haloes, merging is more likely between two haloes of comparable sizes, where $\lambda $ can deviate from 2/3 and approach 1.

-Substitution of Eq. \eqref{ZEqnNum133775} for the event frequency into the Eq. \eqref{ZEqnNum379703} leads to the mass flux,
+Substitution of Eq. \eqref{ZEqnNum133775} for the event frequency into Eq. \eqref{ZEqnNum379703} leads to the mass flux,